How to buy WAX

 Step 3.
 Buy WAX

-The final step is to exchange your chosen crypto, for example ETH, for WAX.
-The exact buying process varies from one exchange to the next, but you’ll generally need to search for your desired pairing (such as ETH/WAX) and click on “Buy WAX”.
+The final step is to exchange your funds for WAX.
+The exact buying process varies from one exchange to the next, but you’ll generally need to search for your desired pairing (such as AUD/WAX or ETH/WAX) and click on “Buy WAX”.
 After entering the amount of WAX you want to buy and reviewing the total cost of the transaction, you can then finalise your purchase.

 How to sell WAX